qinalena/Shareify/README.md

 Users can view their friends list which is linked to their profile.
 Friends can be added and removed.
 Users can also view their friends’ account profiles. ***[Aseef Ali Hasan]***

-### Interact with friends through chat feature
+### Interact with friends
-Users can message their friends by viewing a friend from the User's friend list, click the button 'send message', and input text to message them. [placeholder user story - Don, you can change it to be more specific] ***[Don Edirisinghe]***
+Users can message their friends by viewing a friend from the User's friend list, inputting a message, and sending it.
+Users can also view their friend's playlists and comment on them, being able to see everyone else's comments on that playlist aswell. ***[Don Edirisinghe]***
 ----
 ## Entities
 - User